Deceased-Donor Kidney Transplant

 Types of Deceased-Donor Kidneys

-Every kidney that is offered for a transplant receives a kidney donor profile index (KDPI) score that ranges from 0% to 100%.
+Every kidney offered for a transplant receives a kidney donor profile index (KDPI) score that ranges from 0% to 100%.
 The score identifies how long a kidney is likely to function compared to other kidneys.
 For example, a KDPI score of 20% means the kidney is likely to function longer than 80% of other available kidneys.

 We also consider organs from donors with hepatitis C. Because modern hepatitis C medications are so effective, have few side effects, and don’t interact with immune medicines that are required for transplant recipients, these organs can help save lives instead of being discarded.